bbeeken/AIPoweredHelpDesk/docs/FRONTEND_CHANGELOG.md

 ## [2025-07-23] Service worker tweaks
 - Removed duplicate service worker registration scripts from HTML pages.
 - Cached `manifest.json` for offline support.

+## [2025-07-24] Toast notifications and settings page
+- Added toast container using `/events` to show ticket create/update messages.
+- Dashboard stats now refresh when events arrive.
+- Introduced a settings page for opting into email or push notifications used by future AI triage.